klaertus/Secret_hat/README.md

 ### Personalization

-Edit the colours of text and the speed of scrolling text in config.ini :
+Edit the text color and the text scrolling speed in config.ini :
 ```
 [personalization]
 color1 = [255,255,0]  # List or tuple